Eisenhower National Historic Site: History

 Dwight D. ("Ike") Eisenhower had a long history with the Gettysburg area.
 His graduating class from West Point had visited the battlefield in 1915.
 In 1918, he was assigned to nearby Camp Colt in his first independent command as an army officer, commanding a tank training unit; he and Mamie Eisenhower were newly married.

 Throughout his long army career, Dwight Eisenhower and his wife never had a house to call their own, with the couple moving from army post to army post.
 After he became Columbia University's president in 1948, Mamie requested that they finally have a place to call their own.
 A married couple who were friends with the Eisenhowers, George and Mary Allen, had recently purchased a small farm around Gettysburg, and recommended the area.
 In 1950, the Eisenhowers found a "run-down farm" on the outskirts of Gettysburg, and purchased the farm and its 189 acre for $40,000 (equal to $ today) from one Allen Redding, who had owned the farm since 1921.
-Eisenhower stated that he could feel the "forgotten heroisms" that occurred on the grounds as the Battle of Gettysburg.
+Eisenhower stated that he could feel the "forgotten heroisms" that occurred on the grounds during the Battle of Gettysburg.

 When purchased, the 189 acre included 600 chickens, 25 cows, and many dilapidated buildings dating back to the 18th and 19th centuries.
 Renovation of the property was delayed when Eisenhower became supreme commander of the North Atlantic Treaty Organization in 1951.
 After he had attained the presidency of the United States in 1953, Mamie had him rebuild the old house.
 Much of the original building had to be torn down, due to its deterioration.
 The total cost of renovation was $250,000 (equal to $ today).
 This large expense was due partly to Mamie's whims, but also to Eisenhower's employment of union labor; he spent $65,000 (equal to $ today) for union workmen who came each day from Washington, D.C.
 (75 mi away) to work on the farmhouse.
 On their 1955 wedding anniversary, the Eisenhowers held a party to celebrate completion of the work.
 The entire staff of the White House were invited, attending in two shifts, so that the White House would not be unstaffed.
 The staff were forever grateful to the Eisenhowers for including them in the festivities.

 From its completion in 1955 to the end of Eisenhower's second term on January 20, 1961, the President spent 365 days total on the Gettysburg farm.
 The longest of these stays was 38 days in late 1955, while recovering from a heart attack he had suffered that September.
 After 1955, the Eisenhowers spent most weekends and summer vacations at the Gettysburg farm.
 They sometimes went to both the Gettysburg farm and Camp David, prompting one person to call Camp David "an annex to Gettysburg".